ManishRB21/Calculator/README.md

 # Calculator
 Calculator website
--Make a new folder called Calculator on your Desktop -Change Directory to this new folder
+- Make a new folder called Calculator on your Desktop -Change Directory to this new folder
 -Inside the Calculator folder, create a new file called calculator.js -Set up a new NPM package